chirag-sharma72/Beginner-Python/P5- More on strings.md

 ## Accessing a Word from a String

 Instead of a single character, we can also access a part of a string.
-We can do so by specifying initial and final index of the part of the string or the substring we want to access using a colon (:).
-It can be considered to be iterating a part of the string.
+We can do so by specifying initial and final indices of the part of the string or the substring we want to access using a colon (:).
+It can be considered as iteration of a part of a string.

 > A substring is the fundamental part of a string.
 In simple words, it's a subset of a string.
 It may be a single character, a part of a word or a word itself.